Christopher Bryan: After football

 Following his retirement from international football, Bryan was made General Secretary of the Turks and Caicos Islands Football Association (TCIFA).
 He later succeeded Thomas Smith as President of the TCIFA.
 Since his appointment as President, Bryan has focused on the improvement of youth football in the Turks and Caicos Islands.
 In September 2008, he initiated the TCIFA Youth Development Program to encourage youngsters in the country to take up the sport.
 During the 2007–08 period, youth participation on the islands increased by 50% compared to the previous year.
 Under his presidency, the country entered a team into the FIFA U-17 World Cup qualifiers for the first time.

 He was succeeded by Sonia Bien-Aime in 2014.

+Managerial career

+Bryan was named the Provo Premier League Coach of the Season after leading SWA Sharks FC to the league championship for the 2024–25 season.